DatatracCorporation/BluetoothSerial/README.md

 It can be used to communicate with Bluetooth barcode scanners in SPP mode.

-Android and Windows Phone use Classic Bluetooth.  iOS support has been disabled at this point.
+Android uses Classic Bluetooth.  iOS support has been disabled at this point.

 Under Android 12 (API 31), Android support targets the lowest permission profiles, so only the BLUETOOTH_CONNECT permission is used, meaning that